deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 The important point is that values of your dependencies require a correct indentation under the same name as configured within the chart.

 Additional manifests, like the root-ca, are provided from within the template directory.
-With this approach you can easyly provide additional manifests with the default installation.
+With this approach you can easily provide additional manifests with the default installation.

 ```yaml
 apiVersion: v1